rajeevranjancom/competitive_programming/README.md

-# So you want to be a topcoder?
+# So you want to be a top Rated coder?

 #### What is this about?
 How to start competing at [TopCoder](https://www.topcoder.com) and similar websites,